aolarchive/node-multipass/README.md

 NODE_ENV=stage
 ```

-There are separate config files corresponding to each server enviroment (`dev.js`, `stage.js`, `prod.js`), that are chosen based on the `NODE_ENV` variable.
-To get started, look at `dev.js`, which has a basic skeleton in place.

 #### Custom Config File ####
+By default, the system looks under `conf/` for the config file, with a name corresponding to the server environment (`dev.js`, `stage.js`, `prod.js`).

+To get started on the config file, look at `conf/conf.sample.js`, which has a basic skeleton in place.

-If you don't want to use the config files under `conf/`, you may specify a path to your own file by setting its filepath to the `MULTIPASS_CONF` environment variable.
+If you don't want to place the config files under `conf/`, you may specify a path to your own file by setting its filepath to the `MULTIPASS_CONF` environment variable.
 ```
 MULTIPASS_CONF=/etc/multipass/config.js
 ```